 “Making a Revolutionary Monument: The Site of the First National Congress of the Chinese Communist Party,” in Red Legacies in China: Cultural Afterlives of the Communist Revolution, edited by Jie Li and Enhua Zhang.
 Cambridge, MA: Harvard University Asia Center, 2016, pp. 25-55.

 “The Old Society and the New Society: Towards a Material Culture of China’s Cultural Revolution,” in The Oxford Handbook of History and Material Culture, edited by Sarah Carter and Ivan Gaskell.
-Forthcoming from Oxford University Press.
+New York: Oxford University Press, 2020, pp. 355-375.“

 The Shanghai Cultural Bureaucracy in the Cultural Revolution, 1966-1968 [PDF]